Last modified: December 03, 2018

 Substitute in steel construction concrete deck composite floors to eliminate using poured concrete over metal floor deck in multi-story steel buildings.
 Apply magnesiacore directly to the metal deck to substitute the wet concrete infill.
-Magnesiacore is ready to receive all types of flooring immediately, with a perfectly smooth surface, without trowel marks from workmanship, and without pouring and refinishing wet concrete slabs.
-Avoid the high cost, mess and labor to pour and refinish concrete.
-Obtain a lighter structure.
+Magnesiacore is then ready to receive all types of flooring immediately, with a perfectly smooth surface; no trowel marks from workmanship, and no more pouring and refinishing wet concrete slabs.
+Avoid the high cost, mess and labor to pour and refinish concrete and obtain a lighter structure.
 Optionally, use sandwich panels (two layers of laminated magnesiacore) for the infill material to provide insulation, temperature and sound attenuation benefits.

 Concrete Form Liner Surface Finish: Magnesiacore can be used inside formwork as a finished lining that will bond to the concrete naturally.
 Concrete and most cement materials will bite into magnesiacore's pores for a strong natural bond.
 Note: the concrete juice that seeps through the panel joints can be easily scraped off with a sharp blade to reveal the natural undamaged magnesiacore panel and perfectly flush joints.